Mortal sin

+Teaching on absolution from sins is varied somewhat throughout Christian denominations.
+The teaching for Catholics on the sacrament of confession and the act of contrition for absolution was declared a mandatory catholic belief in the Council of Trent.
+Confession and Absolution is practiced in Lutheran churches, with it being historically held on Saturdays in preparation for Mass on the Lord's Day (Sunday).

 Concept origins

 New Testament

-The term "mortal sin" is thought to be derived from the New Testament of the Bible.
+The term mortal sin is thought to be derived from the New Testament of the Bible.
 Specifically, it has been suggested by Jimmy Buehler from Theocast that the term comes from 1 John 5:16–17.
-In this particular verse, the author of the Epistle writes "There is a sin that leads to death."
+In this particular verse, the author of the epistle writes "There is a sin that leads to death."

 Fathers of the Church

-The concept is hinted at in some works of the early Fathers of the Church and explicit in others.
+The concept of mortal sin is hinted at in some works of the early Fathers of the Church and explicit in others.

-In AD 220, Tertullian in his De Pudicitia, 21 writes,

-In AD 385, Pacian of Barcelona, in his Sermon Exhorting to Penance, gives contempt of God, murder, and fornication as examples of "mortal" or "capital sins."
+In AD 385, Pacian of Barcelona, in his Sermon Exhorting to Penance, gives contempt of God, murder, and fornication as examples of "mortal" or "capital sins".

 In AD 393, St. Jerome writes:

 Catholicism

 In the moral theology of Catholicism, a mortal sin requires that all of the following conditions are met: